BenChaimberg/swingflask/docs/FS.md

 Static Layout
 -------------
-Every page will include several elements standard throughout the site, for ease of altercations.
+Every page will include several elements standard throughout the site, for ease of modifications.
 These will include a header and footer with links to company information and &ldquo;category&rdquo; pages.
 In addition to these static elements, a generic space will be left, to be filled by whatever content is required for a certain page.
-URLs will be simplified in order to be remembered easier, no complicated page names or extensions.
+URLs will be simplified so that they can be remembered easier, ie. no complicated page names or extensions.

 ### Header ###
 The header will include links to the home, company information, FAQ, and resources for businesses or in-store purchase.
 It will also include drop-down sections by product category, producing links to the relevant products.